-XML Sitemaps help Search Engine Crawlers better navigate your site.
-Having an XML sitemap on your site makes sure Search Engines are able to find all your content.
+XML Sitemaps help Search Engine Crawlers better understand your site.
+Having an XML sitemap on your site makes sure Search Engines are able to find and crawl your content.

-Yoast SEO makes it really easy to generate and manage XML Sitemaps.
+Yoast SEO makes it really easy to generate XML Sitemaps.

-On the XML Sitemaps setting page, you will see an option to enable/disable Sitemap Functionality.
+In the Dashboard under the Features tab you will see an option to enable/disable Sitemap Functionality.
 I recommend that you keep this enabled unless you want to use another plugin to generate XML Sitemaps:

 Now, we will configure the Advanced Settings of Yoast SEO.